Alan-A/GetSimple-I18N-InnovationGrid/README.md

 ##### Activating User Authentication and Authorization

-If you want to include the user authentication and authorization provided by the Front-End User Login Enhanced plugin and have already installed and activated it as described above, open the *Theme* tab in the *Admin* Section and select *Edit Theme*:
+If you want to include the user authentication and authorization provided by the *Front-End User Login Enhanced* plugin and have already installed and activated it as described above, open the *Theme* tab in the *Admin* Section and select *Edit Theme*:

  * Now  open the *Default Template* file (`template.php`) and change the active `innovationgrid_grid_aside-*r.css` file from `...aside-2r.css` to `...aside-3r.css` in lines 38 and 39.
- * In the same file, comment in the following line by removing the two slashes: `<?php //include('aside_feue_userarea.inc.php'); ?>`.
+ * In the same file, comment in the code in line 98 by removing the two slashes: `<?php //include('aside_feue_userarea.inc.php'); ?>`.
  * Save the file.

- You will now have three a third, 'User Area', block in the sidebar if you are using a wide browser window.
+ You will now have a third 'User Area' block, which at this stage will be empty apart froom the title.
+This block will be positioned in the sidebar if you are using a wide browser window, or just above the page footer, if you are using a smaller device.

- You will, however, still be using the default mavigation components in the *Menu* and *Burger-Menu*, which do not take account of user authorization.
-Carry out the following steps in the *Admin* section, *Edit Theme* tab, to activate the custom navigation components:
+ You will, however, still be using the default navigation components for the *Navigation* block, which is shown in wider browser windows and the *Burger-Menu*, which is shown with smaller windoe widths.
+These components do not take account of user authorization and show all pages.
+To activate the authorization and only show menu links to pages that the user is authorized to see you need to replace the default navigation components with the custom navigation ones provided with the theme.

+(Both the default and custom navigation components can be seen in the site *Admin* section, in the *Theme* tab, by clicking the *Edit components* link in the right hand menu.
+The default components are the *BurgerIcon*, *BurgerMenu* and *SidebarNav*, and the custom components are  *FEULE_MenuIcon*, *FEULE_MenuMobile* and *FEULE_MenuAside*, and *FEULE_UserArea*).

+ Carry out the following steps in the *Admin* section, *Edit Theme* tab, :
   * In the `navigation.inc.php` file, change the active menu component by commenting out the line containing `get_i18n_component('sidebarnav');` and commenting in the line containg `get_i18n_component('feule_menuaside', $language');`.
 Save the file.
   * In the *Page Header* file (`header.inc.php`), activate the custom *Burger Menu* components by commenting out the lines containing:
    * `get_component('burgericon');` and